- More than 565,000 residents are enrolled in Medicare in Nevada.

 Medicare enrollment in Nevada

-As of mid-2020, there were 545,535 people enrolled in Medicare in Nevada, amounting to about 17 percent of the state’s population.
+As of early 2022, there were 565,180 people enrolled in Medicare in Nevada, amounting to about 17% of the state’s population.

 Most Americans become eligible for Medicare enrollment when they turn 65.
 But Medicare eligibility is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months (people with ALS or end-stage renal disease do not have to wait 24 months for their Medicare coverage to begin).
-In Nevada, 13 percent of Medicare beneficiaries are under the age of 65 and eligible for Medicare due to a disability rather than age.
-Nationwide, 15 percent of all Medicare beneficiaries — nearly 10 million people — are eligible due to disability.
+In Nevada, under 11% of Medicare beneficiaries are younger than 65 and eligible for Medicare due to a disability rather than age.
+Nationwide, less than 13% of all Medicare beneficiaries — about 8.1 million people — are eligible due to disability.

 Medicare Advantage in Nevada

-But the counties that didn’t have Advantage plans available prior to 2020 tend to have very low populations.
-Despite the fact that nearly half of Nevada’s counties had no Medicare Advantage plans for sale, 35 percent of the state’s Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018 — compared with 34 percent nationwide.
-And by July 2020, the number of people enrolled in private Medicare plans in Nevada stood at 219,979 people, which was 40 percent of the state’s total Medicare coverage enrollment; the other 325,556 beneficiaries had Original Medicare.
-Between August 2019 and July 2020, Medicare Advantage enrollment in Nevada increased by 19,000 people, whereas Original Medicare enrollment decreased by nearly 7,000 people.
+The counties that didn’t have Advantage plans available prior to 2020 tended to have very low populations.
+Despite the fact that nearly half of Nevada’s counties had no Medicare Advantage plans for sale pre-2020, 35% of the state’s Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018 — compared with 34% nationwide.

 Original Medicare includes Medicare Part A (hospital inpatient services) and Part B (outpatient services).
 Medicare Advantage includes all of the benefits of Medicare Parts A and B, and the plans usually also have additional benefits, such as integrated Part D prescription drug coverage, dental and vision coverage, and extra programs like gym memberships and a 24-hour nurse hotline.
 But provider networks and service areas are limited with Medicare Advantage, and out-of-pocket costs (deductible, copays, and coinsurance) are often higher than they would be under Original Medicare plus a Medigap plan.
 There are pros and cons to either option, and no single solution that works for everyone.